 I never really considered myself a very anxious person.
-As a mom of three I juggle a lot of responsibilities and have a lot I can worry about on a daily basis, but I’ve never suffered from panic attacks or been completely debilitated by anxiety.
+As a mom, I juggle a lot of responsibilities and have a lot I can worry about on a daily basis, but I’ve never suffered from panic attacks or been completely debilitated by anxiety.

 Or have I?

-Recently I was conversing with some awesome women in the Wiping Noses for Jesus is Legit Facebook Community.
+Recently I was conversing with some awesome women in the Christian Mom Encouragement Facebook Community.
 It dawned on me that my anxiety comes in the form of a “hum.”
 It’s always there.
 Do you relate?
 Regardless of how the anxiety presents itself, I think most moms are anxious about something pretty regularly.

 My anxiety is based in fear.
 Fear of failure.
 Fear of letting others down.
 Fear of letting myself down.
 Fear that, if I let go of one of the balls I’m juggling, all the rest will come crashing down.

 It’s one thing to know intellectually that I need not waste my limited mental energy on worry…but it’s another thing to internalize this in my soul.